 Leaving the tunnel I found myself a few hundred metres away from Redcar Lane so set off to find my next target, the railway underpass.

 I finally found the narrow cut between two houses, it would have been quite easy to miss.
 I walked along the cut and there it was, Piss Alley.
-To be honest, after the joy of finding the unexpected brutalist corrugations of the racecourse tunnel this was quite a let down, it was short with second rate graffiti and didn’t smell of urine.
+To be honest, after the joy of finding the unexpected brutalist corrugations of the racecourse tunnel this was quite a let down, it was short, had second rate graffiti, and didn’t smell of urine.
 Although the latter may be due to pubs being closed for many months.